HatAndBread/s2pd/README.md

 Hi! 👋🌈
 s2pd is a stupidly simple HTML5 canvas and web audio library for making 2D games and art in JavaScript.
 As an example of what you can do with s2pd, here is a game thrown together in about an hour: <a href = "https://s2pd-example.netlify.app/">CLICK HERE TO PLAY EXAMPLE GAME🌈</a>

-It is my hope that s2pd is easy and intuitive enough to be used by absolute beginners, students, and anyone else who is curious about delving into the world of digital art.
+It is my hope that s2pd is easy and intuitive enough to be used by beginners, students, and anyone else who is curious about delving into the world of digital art.
 <h2>Contents</h2>
   <ul>
     <li><a href="#install">Installation<a/></li>